joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 ... or some error that needs correcting.
 You should be able to make changes to your Eleventy templates and see new output or change the processing script, run `wp wptomd` again, and see the output there.
 If you leave your local site open in your browser, it will even live reload so feedback on what you're doing comes quickly!

 I'll say here ... making changes in any part of this pipeline and having my browser reloaded with the changes by the time I got back to the browser window is what really made love this process!
 There are a lot of moving pieces but you get used to where things are (and should be) stored fairly quickly.
 I had a Sass processor running at the same time so I could make minor styling changes and have the compiled CSS carried over by Eleventy as well.
 Very powerful.

+## Eleventy structure

+So far, I've been mostly concentrating on the WordPress side of things.
+Eleventy is really well-documented and a lot of what you'll want to do here depends on your site.

+Still, there are a number of things we did above that will affect how the site is built so I'll cover

 ## Additional Resources